ilum-cloud/doc/README.md

 "spark.kubernetes.container.image": "datamechanics/spark:3.1.1-hadoop-3.2.0-java-11-scala-2.12-python-3.8-latest"
 ```

-Any Spark container image can be provided and used bym `Ilum`.
+Any Spark container image can be provided and used by `Ilum`.
 The only requirement is the image to be reachable in an `Ilum` environment (this can be an issue when environment doesn't have an internet connection).

 #### Jar, configuration resources storage